-Detox Plus UK work with only the most established and reputable detox centres in the country.
+Detox Plus UK work with only the most established and reputable cocaine detox centres in the country.
 Regardless of where you live in the UK, we can direct you towards the right detox clinic or rehab for you.

 Following a comprehensive telephone assessment of your individual addiction and mental health needs, we will recommend a detox programme that will provide everything you need in terms of treatment.

-Our cocaine detox clinics are located all over the UK, each clinic offering a slightly different selection of treatments and environment.
+Our cocaine detox clinics are located all over the UK, each clinic offering a slightly different selection of treatments and the environment.
 With a vast number of private cocaine treatment centres available, it is crucial that you access the treatment centre that is most likely to work for you as an individual.
 We are here to help ensure that happens and will support you each and every step of the way.

 NHS Cocaine Detox

 Sadly the NHS does not fund rehab for cocaine addiction.
 This is because they do not recognise cocaine as a drug that requires detox.
 Funding for addiction treatment through rehab is very thin on the ground and so is reserved for alcohol and heroin addicts mostly.